Content and source evaluation is the most important step in any search for information; see the video — https://youtu.be/-fFx5T5kTh8

-And then, think about why that information was produced and shown in that particular way (the choice of words, the images, the layout) … usually, it is done in a planned way in an attempt to create an emotional reaction within you–the reader or viewer.
-What is that motivation?
+And then, think about why that information was produced and why it is shown in that particular way (the choice of words, the images, the layout) … usually, it is done in a planned way in an attempt to create an emotional reaction within you–the reader or viewer.
+What is that context?
+What is the motivation?
+Questions to ask.
 Do “they” want you to buy something, watch something, vote in a particular way, send them a donation, believe in a particular ideology … what is “their” goal?

 Then, how do you want to use the information?